WHAT ARE ESSENTIAL OILS?

 This is the most popular and increasingly demandable among pet lovers.
-Most of them use essential oils somehow to the pet routine to their pets.
+Most of them use essential oils somehow in the pet routine to their pets.
 The common reason for using this oil is to make the living room environment smells great.
 It is not necessarily the same action of a product with different species.
-Most of the time, it is seen that essential oils are suitable for the human body but not for their pets or animals to be precise.
+Most of the time, it is seen that essential oils are suitable for the human body but not for pets or animals, to be precise.
 This oil contains biologically potent and active compounds.

 Here are some essential oils that may pose a danger to your dog:

 - Anise Essential Oil: The oils extracted from the flower plant name Anise.
-The oil mostly used in liquors.
+The oil is mostly used in liquors.
 A famous drink of Turkey named Raki is made with Anise Essential Oil.
 The oil is also proven healthy by its outstanding contribution as anti-epileptic, anti-hysteric, antirheumatic, antiseptic, and antispasmodic.

 WHY ARE THEY UNSAFE FOR DOG

 First of all, it’s not mandatory that nature has to be safe all the time.
-For example, garlic is a natural thing that can be eaten and much healthier for the body, but essential oil can be very toxic when ingested with large quantities.
+For example, garlic is a natural thing that can be eaten and is much healthier for the body, but essential oil can be very toxic when ingested in large quantities.
 This is a bit confusing, though.
 But if the nature of the product can be understood easily, then these types of confusion can be removed.

 SYMPTOMS OF POISONING IN DOG